 But today… today, my friends we are talking spuds.
 In the past, I have already shared a few potato recipes with all of you.

-Another family favorite are these garlic smashed potatoes.
-What can I say except garlic and potatoes are irresistible.
+Another family favorite are these Garlic Smashed Potatoes.
+What can I say except we love crispy oven roasted potatoes.

 There are literally thousands of potato varieties available.
 I am sure you know by your own experience that certain types of potatoes lend themselves better to specific methods of cooking.
 That is because potatoes have different textures.

-This recipe for these Italian roasted potatoes requires red potatoes.
+This sliced roasted potatoes recipe requires red potatoes.

 As you probably know, red potatoes: